Holbiwan/holbertonschool-web_back_end/README.md

 - 0x0B_redis_basic
 Learn how to use redis for basic operations
 Learn how to use redis as a simple cache

+- MySQL_Advanced
+How to create tables with constraints
+How to optimize queries by adding indexes
+What is and how to implement stored procedures and functions in MySQL What is and how to implement views in MySQL
+What is and how to implement triggers in MySQL
 ```
 ---